ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ---
-title: "From fastq files to alignments"
+title: "03 From fastq files to alignments"
 teaching: 45
 exercises: 0
 questions: